UniversalDependencies/UD_Persian-Seraji/README.md

 The data has sequentially been split into 10 parts, of which segments 1-8 are used for training (80%), 9 for development (10%), and 10 for test (10%) sets.

+## FEEDBACK AND BUG REPORTS
+Please contact mojgan.seraji@lingfil.uu.se for feedback and bug reports.

-## Contributors
+## CONTRIBUTORS
 The Persian UD is created by (in order of size of contribution):
 Mojgan Seraji (manual annotation, automatic conversion with manual corrections)
 Filip Ginter (automatic conversion)
 Nivre, Joakim (consultation for guidelines)